Mert264/Bachelorproject/README.md

 # README

 This repository contains the code and data used in the Bachelor Thesis "Fuel Economy and Market Dynamics: The Impact of Feebate Systems and Fuel Taxes on Car Market Demand."
-The dataset has been handed over by Bertel Schjerning and has afterwards been processed for the analysis.
+The dataset used originates from various sources and has been processed for the analysis.

 ## Contents